The Fi Story: From Google Pay to Neobanking Pioneer

 Fi quickly realized that banking was just the gateway.
 To be the "Financial Home," they needed to offer everything.
 They launched Mutual Funds, Gold, and then a groundbreaking US Stocks platform that allowed Indians to buy Tesla or Apple shares in minutes.

-By 2024, Fi has become the "thinking person's bank," proving that there is a massive market for financial products that treat users like intelligent, busy professionals rather than just "account holders."
+For a few years, Fi was the "thinking person's bank," proving there was real demand for finance products that treated users as intelligent, busy professionals rather than mere "account holders."